 - 4.2.1 The vehicle is to be fitted with an accelerometer on each B-post.
-The accelerometers are to be fitted in the fore/aft direction (A_x) . - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
-Ensure the accelerometer is horizontal to a tolerance of ± 1 degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts. - 4.2.6 Attached accelerometer (A_x, A_y, A_z) behind the seat installed with P3 and P1.5 dummy. - 4.2.7 Securely attached at the vehicle body and remove any necessary interior trim to gain access directly behind the seat.
+The accelerometers are to be fitted in the fore/aft direction $(A_x)$ - 4.2.2 Remove carpet and the necessary interior trim to gain access to the sill directly below the B-post. - 4.2.3 Securely attach a mounting plate for the accelerometer horizontally on to the sill, without adversely affecting seat belt retractors and/or pretensioners. - 4.2.4 Fix the accelerometer to the mounting plate.
+Ensure the accelerometer is horizontal to a tolerance of $\pm 1$ degree and parallel to the X-axis of the vehicle. - 4.2.5 Attach lightweight (<100g) seatbelt loadcells to the shoulder section of the driver and passenger seatbelts.